4d/docs/docs/WebServer/qodly-studio.md

 #### 4D application

+- Development: 4D v20 R2 or higher
+- Deployment: 4D Server v20 R2 or higher
-Qodly Studio only works with 4D projects (binary databases are not supported).
+- Qodly Studio only works with 4D projects (binary databases are not supported).

 ### Enabling access to Qodly Studio